 A cash flow statement, also sometimes called a statement of cash flows, is one of a handful of financial reports that are essential for running a successful business—and one of the reports that you should be intimately familiar with as a business owner.

 Where an income statement gives you an idea of your income and expenses and a balance sheet provides a snapshot of your assets, liabilities and owner’s equity, a cash flow statement is focused on your cash and cash equivalents—cash equivalents are other liquid assets that can be quickly converted into cash.

 More specifically, it tells you where your cash and cash equivalents are coming from and how you’re spending them.
-A cash flow statement can help you spot potential threats to your business that aren’t apparent in other financial statements, so paying attention to yours should be a top priority.
+A cash flow statement can help you spot potential financial threats to your business that aren’t apparent in other financial statements, so paying attention to yours should be a top priority.

 Download our cash flow statement template to get started on yours.